 2. Scope and application of the requirement

-AXG Asset Management is authorised and regulated by the FCA and has permission to provide discretionary investment management, advisory services and execution-only services.
+AXG Advice is authorised and regulated by the FCA and has permission to provide discretionary investment management, advisory services and execution-only services.

 3. Risk management